Asthma is a chronic lung disease that has no cure and relies on proper management as treatment.

 You can prevent asthma attacks by:

 Asthma can occur at any age, unlike COPD, even during infancy.
 Being aware of all the relevant factors can help you address the situation better.
 With such a respiratory condition, you can’t always prevent an attack.
 This is why it is recommended that you seek advice.
 Treatment from a medical specialist will help keep the symptoms from spiraling out of control.
-With the Bajaj Finserv Health app, this is easy to achieve as it grants you access to an entire suite of benefits when it comes to finding and leveraging healthcare.
+With the healthcare platform provided by Bajaj Finserv Health, this is easy to achieve as it grants you access to an entire suite of benefits when it comes to finding and leveraging healthcare.

-Use this App to find the best respiratory and other specialists in your vicinity, book appointments online, and e-consult with doctors over video.
+Use this, you can find the best respiratory and other specialists in your vicinity, book appointments online, and e-consult with doctors over video.
 Video consultations come in handy as doctors offer solutions without delays, while you stay comfortable at home.
 You can also maintain digital patient records and track health vitals, which can then be sent to specialists in an instant.
 This helps doctors react proactively to an attack and thus ensures that you get the required asthma treatment in time.
-To get access to these features and benefits, download the app for free on the Google Play Store or the Apple App Store today!
+Start your journey towards a healthier life!